 - In 1949 following the death of the 8th Earl Fitzwilliam, the family sold a significant amount of the contents from Wentworth Woodhouse, including a large amount of art and furniture.
 The family’s financial situation had been reduced after the payment of death duties and the recent loss of profits after the nationalization of coal in 1946.

-- The house would then leased to be used as an educational facility for female physical education by the Wentworth family, a decision championed by Lady Mabel Fitzwilliam, sister of the 7th Earl Fitzwilliam.
+- The house would then be leased to be used as an educational facility for female physical education by the Wentworth family, a decision championed by Lady Mabel Fitzwilliam, sister of the 7th Earl Fitzwilliam.
 The Marble Saloon, where Anna Pavlova had danced for King George V, would be used as a gymnasium and the Whistlejacket Room would be used as a dance studio!
 It would continue to be leased as an educational facility until 1988.

-- In 1952, scandal about legitimacy would rock the family again upon the death of Eric Spencer Wentworth-Fitzwilliam, the 9th Earl Fitzwilliam, who died childless.
+- In 1952, a scandal about legitimacy would rock the family again upon the death of Eric Spencer Wentworth-Fitzwilliam, the 9th Earl Fitzwilliam, who died childless.
 A cousin, George “Toby” James Charles Wentworth-Fitzwilliam was the next in line to inherit; however, his mother had made claims that he had been born out of wedlock after he chose to marry someone she believed was below his class.
 These spiteful claims would lead to him losing a court case brought against him by members of his family, and his younger brother “Tom” (William Thomas George Wentworth-Fitzwilliam) would become the 10th Earl Fitzwilliam.

 - In 1972, the 10th Earl had tons of family documents and records burned over a period of 3 weeks at the house, destroying vast amounts of information about the family and house.
 It is not known what information he destroyed or why, but it is speculated that documents related to his brother’s legitimacy may have been included.